athornton/rpgexperiments/Fallout/Fallout-rules.md

 * Sneak ( `A` )
 * Observe ( `P` )

 The letter or letters after the skill indicate the S.P.E.C.I.A.L. characteristics that define the base skill level in that particular skill.
 For instance, `Melee` depends on `Strength`.

 Base skill in a score is `5` times the controlling characteristic (or average of characteristics, for something like `Medic`, which is controlled by both `Intelligence` and `Charisma`), plus Luck characteristic.

 ## Character Creation

 Start with `1` point in each S.P.E.C.I.A.L. characteristic.
 Distribute `15` more points between them; `10` is the maximum you can have in a characteristic.

 Calculate your base skill levels.
 Then pick any three skills to `Tag!`.
 Add `15` points to each of those skills.
 Then distribute `20` more points between your skills as you choose.
 No skill may go above `100`.

 Initial hit points are `20 + ( 2 * END)`.

 ## Mechanics

-### Hit Points and Rad Points
+### Hit Points and Radiation Points

 Hit points are reduced when you take damage.
 At `0` Hit Points you're dead.

-Radiation points reduce your maximum hit points.
+Radiation points ("Rads") reduce your maximum hit points.
 If radiation damage would cause your current hit points to exceed your new maximum, your hit points drop to the new maximum.

 ### Saving Throws

 A Saving Throw is a `1d10` roll.
 You want to roll under or equal to the S.P.E.C.I.A.L. characteristic you are saving against.
 The roll may be modified by the save's difficulty.

 ### Skill Checks

 A skill check is a `1d100` roll; you want to roll under or equal to your skill.
 This may be modified by task difficulty.
 An `01` is a critical success; a `00` is a critical failure.
-The degree by which you make or fail the roll is likely to inform how well or poorly you did--a roll right under your skill is a just-barely success, while a roll far above it is an ignominious (though not catastrophic) failure.
+The degree by which you make or fail the roll is likely to inform how well or poorly you did: a roll right under your skill is  a just-barely success, while a roll far above it is an ignominious (though not catastrophic) failure.

 ### Combat

+Combat is effectively a series of skill checks against your Melee, Small Guns, Big Guns, or Explosives skill.

+Thrown weapons always use Explosives skill, even if the projectile thrown is not, in fact, explosive.

 #### Attacks

-Start with percentile skill.
+Start with the appropriate percentile skill.

 Factor in the target's agility: `+ 10 - ( 2 x target's AGI)`

+(So there's no modifier for an `AGI 5` target, a `+8` modifier for an `AGI 1` target (and `+10` for an immobile target), and a `-10` modifier against an `AGI 10` target.)

 ##### Melee

 Melee attacks get the point-blank range modifier of `+20`.

-Melee attacks also all have a damage modifier based on strength: `(STR - 5) / 2` (round down)
+Melee attacks also all have a damage modifier based on strength:
+`(STR - 5) / 2` (round down)

 ##### Weapon Ranges

 Point-blank range is anything under 2 meters.

-These ranges may vary by particular weapon.
+These ranges may vary by particular weapon, but in general:

     Weapon Type: Short Range  Medium Range  Long Range  Maximum Range
     Pistols:     10 meters    25 meters     50 meters   100 meters